pehrs/spring-ai-vespa-embedding-sample/README.md

 Batch job that will get a number of news articles via RSS feeds and insert them into Vespa for the RAG calling the ollama to generate the embedding vector.
-- [RagSampleService](src/main/java/com/pehrs/spring/ai/service/RagSampleService.java) - Service that will use Vespa to do a similarity search to provide set of documents for the PromptTemplate
+- [RagSampleService](src/main/java/com/pehrs/spring/ai/service/RagSampleService.java) - Service that will use Vespa to do a similarity search to provide set of documents for the PromptTemplate.
+The service uses this [template](src/main/resources/rag-prompt-template.st).

 ![Overview](spring-ai-vespa-embedding-sample.svg)